mmlacak/crochess/docs/source/libcc/paths.rst

 Forking paths
 ^^^^^^^^^^^^^

-Forking paths are represented as a list of :c:type:`CcPathLink` nodes connected via :c:member:`CcPathLink.fork`; they are "post-node" segments, i.e. each forking path segment is meant to be concatenated to the originating segment.
+Forking paths are represented as a list of :c:type:`CcPathNode` nodes connected via :c:member:`CcPathNode.fork`; they are "post-node" segments, i.e. each forking path segment is meant to be concatenated to the originating segment.
 For instance::